-There are dozens of different obstacles on each of the five courses which threaten to slow you down and knock you off your vehicle.
+There are dozens of different obstacles on each of the five courses which threaten to slow players down and knock them off their vehicle.
 Each obstacle has a different mass and stability, making some easier to overcome than others.
-The difficulty which you set the game to not only affects the AI skill, but also the amount of obstacles on any given course.
+The difficulty which the game was set to not only affects the AI skill, but also the amount of obstacles on any given course.

-This is the games way of letting you avoid obstacles.
+This is the games way of letting players avoid obstacles.
 This entails jumping over barrels, crouching under low-hanging tree branches or "extreme leaning" as a last ditch effort to not wipe out.

-One of the more interesting parts of 1Xtreme is it's fighting system.
-Every player has a stamina meter which depletes as you wipe out, hit obstacles or getting punched and kicked by another racer.
-The less stamina you have makes the easier it is for another racer to knock you off your vehicle.
-But punching or kicking another player slows you down in the process, so a balance of out-maneuvering or out-fighting an opposing player is key.
-There are ways to recover lost stamina however.
-The faster you ride without hitting anything or needing to peddle/push increases your stamina accordingly.
+Punching or kicking an opponent slows players down in the process, so a balance of out-maneuvering or out-fighting an opposing player is key.
+There are ways to recover lost stamina however, the faster players ride without hitting anything or needing to peddle/push increases stamina accordingly.

 There are four vehicle types in the game: